 have thought these two important attributes would have resolved the catastrophic

-ship failure issues that occur in >2008.
+ship failure issues that have occured since 2008.

 face it, welds on low carbon steels, are typically supposed to surpass the strength

-and ductility of the base steels and if the welds are applied correctly,
+and ductility of the base steels, and if the welds are applied correctly,

 the welds and surrounding base metals are not supposed to fail.